bparanj/crystal/electronics/book/energy-frequency-vibration/vibration.md

 In each example, vibration is a repetitive, oscillating motion that creates a physical effect, whether it’s sound, a tactile alert, or air movement.

-In electronics, "vibration" often refers to oscillations or periodic movements, typically of electrical signals or components.
-Here are three examples:
+In electronics, vibration refers to oscillations or periodic movements.

 ### 1. Quartz Crystal Oscillator in a Watch